What Does It Mean to Be SCORM Compliant? (2023)

 2. SCORM 1.2

 Released in October 2001, this version of SCORM is the one that sparked widespread industry adoption.
 SCORM 1.2 introduced the packaging and metadata concepts that are so important to achieving interoperability for eLearning materials.
 The major LMSs still support this version, and there’s no sign that it will disappear anytime soon.

 When the ADL Initiative released this version in January 2004, they moved to a more iterative approach to updating the standard.
 Since 2004, the ADL Initiative has released multiple editions of this version, with the third and fourth editions being the most widely used.
 Most notably, SCORM 2004 introduced a new category of technical specifications: sequencing and navigation.

 Achieving SCORM compliance is often viewed as a technical hurdle, especially for enterprise-level L&D leaders.
 But this isn’t just an IT issue taking time away from more strategic thinking about how to make programs more effective.
 There are real business benefits to working with SCORM-compliant eLearning tools.

-- Accessibility: Design and build eLearning content with a wide variety of authoring tools, and access them all from one central system.
+SCORM provides a framework for designing and building eLearning content with a wide variety of content authoring tools, and to access them all from one central system.

-- Interoperability: Exchange data between systems and authoring tools from different vendors without additional coding.
+Interoperability is a fancy word for integration.
+This allows for data to be transferred between systems and authoring tools from different vendors without additional coding.

-- Durability: Upgrade systems and tools without having to worry about reconfiguring or redesigning eLearning content.
+With SCORM-compliant learning content, you can upgrade systems, processes, and tools without having to worry about reconfiguring or redesigning your eLearning content.